Overview

 Representative Matters

-• $1.5 billion acquisition of a portfolio of health care equipment loans/leases and a corresponding five year Program Agreement
+- $1.5 billion acquisition of a portfolio of health care equipment loans/leases from a Fortune 50 company and a corresponding five-year Program Agreement

-• $268 million senior secured asset based credit facility provided to a French company who designs, manufacturers and assembles automotive, motor sport and aerospace components for the purpose of expanding into North America
+- $268 million senior secured asset-based credit facility provided to a French company that designs, manufactures, and assembles automotive, motor sport, and aerospace components for the purpose of expanding into North America

 Admitted